mattermost/docs/source/install/ee-install.rst

 Navigate to **System Console > Edition and License** and select **Upgrade to Enterprise Edition**.

-During the upgrade process, the Mattermost Enterprise Edition binary file that matches your version of Mattermost is downloaded, decompressed, extracted, and overwrites the Team Edition executable.
+During the upgrade process, the Mattermost Enterprise Edition binary file that matches your current server version is downloaded, decompressed, and extracted.
+Mattermost then replaces the Team Edition binary with the Enterprise Edition version.
 Once this process is complete, you're prompted to restart your server.

 The Mattermost version listed in **System Console > Edition and License** will change from **Team Edition** to **Enterprise Edition**, and you can now activate an Enterprise Edition trial or upload a license.